-The Cordillera Women's Education, Action Research Center, Inc. (CWEARC) has faced relentless harassment, particularly during the height of the pandemic when it experienced red-tagging on social media and through tarpaulins posted in its neighborhood labeling it as a communist front.
-Staff members also experienced intimidation after conducting activities in rural provinces, forcing CWEARC to file complaints directly with local government officials, including the Mayor's office and the Baguio City PNP.
+The Cordillera Women's Education, Action Research Center, Inc. (CWEARC) has faced relentless harassment, particularly during the height of the pandemic when it was red-tagged on social media and through tarpaulins posted in its neighborhood labeling it as a communist front.
+Staff members also experienced intimidation after conducting activities in rural provinces, prompting CWEARC to file complaints directly with local government officials, including the Mayor's Office and the Baguio City PNP.
 In 2023, the NTF-ELCAC in Kalinga passed a resolution requiring NGOs, including CWEARC, to secure permission before conducting any activities, further restricting their operations.